 Cat felt self-conscious about speaking up, especially when it came to finances.
 She couldn’t ask for help—she didn’t know how.

 “I felt like I didn’t have a way to communicate that or the courage to.
 Fear was there.
 I thought I would break him or he couldn’t handle it,” says Cat.

 “I remember my therapist telling me, ‘You need to be able to communicate, or you will divide yourself by having what you hold back versus what you say.’”

-Burning her candle at both ends, she felt relieved to come across the Awaken Your Life program.
+Burning her candle at both ends, she felt relieved to come across our program.

 “When I saw Julie’s Facebook ad, I thought: ‘That’s me.’
 I was at a breaking point where I knew I needed to do things differently, but I didn’t know how.
 Being in touch with my feelings and communicating them has always been a challenge.”